449: Middle School

 - We realized that there are already reporters on the ground, embedded inside middle schools: The kids who report the daily announcements, sometimes on video with full newscast sets.
 Producer Jonathan Menjivar wondered what would happen if instead of announcing sports scores and the daily cafeteria menu, the kids reported what's really on their minds.
 Students at Parkville Middle School outside Baltimore, and their journalism teacher Ms. Davis, agreed to try out this experiment.
 (7 1/2 minutes)

 - Ira speaks with Shannon Grande, a teacher at Rise Academy in Newark, about a seventh grader who had all sorts of problems with behavior and hygiene and schoolwork.
 In order to help turn him around, Grande had to harness the power of peer pressure for good.
-This story came from Elizabeth Green, who's writing about Rise Academy for a book and for a reporting project on the schools called Gotham Schools.
+This story came from Elizabeth Green, author of the book Building a Better Teacher.
 (7 minutes)